citizenspress/osbcu/content/english/news/osbcu-2022-bargaining-update-6.md

-summary = "Over a period of about nine hours on Monday, your coworkers focused on trying to get an agreement with your bosses’ representatives about the same two things as last time: ground rules for this round of negotiations and the scope of central bargaining." tags = [] thumbnail = "/img/75f1c36d-f94e-4b2a-aa00-124358452daf_4_5005_c.jpeg" title = "OSBCU 2022 Bargaining Update #6" toc = true translationKey = "Bargaining update 6"
+summary = "Over a period of about nine hours on Monday, your coworkers focused on trying to get an agreement with your bosses’ representatives about the same two things as last time: ground rules for this round of negotiations and the scope of central bargaining." tags = [] thumbnail = "/img/75f1c36d-f94e-4b2a-aa00-124358452daf_4_5005_c.jpeg" title = "OSBCU 2022 Bargaining Update for July 18, 2022" toc = true translationKey = "Bargaining update 6"